-The Regex Coach is free for private or non-commercial use but if you like and use it it'd be nice if you could donate a small amount to fund further development.
+The Regex Coach is free for private or non-commercial use.
 The Regex Coach is also free for commercial use but you are not allowed to re-distribute it and/or charge money for it without written permission by the author - email me at email@example.com for details.

 The program is provided 'as is' with no warranty - use at your own risk.